BelledonneCommunications/linphone-sdk/README.md

 - `ENABLE_MKV`: enablement of Matroska video file reader/writer.
 - `ENABLE_LDAP`: enablement of OpenLDAP.

+By default, the build produces shared libraries (or frameworks on MacOS/iOS).
+A static library only build is possible by using
+`-DBUILD_SHARED_LIBS=NO`.
+Static library build is not recommended and may not be usable at all for an iOS or Android application.

 ### Android permissions

 The SDK declares a bunch of permission it may or may not need depending on your usage.